TomiiOkotie/Data-Analysis-Excel-Task-I/README.md

 ## Worksheet 3

-Fot this sheet, I first selected the employee name column and used conditional formatting to highlight names that started with "E" in yellow.
+For this sheet, I first selected the employee name column and used conditional formatting to highlight names that started with "E" in yellow.
 Then, I sorted the salary column from highest to lowest and applied a green and red color scale to highlight the salary range.

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/ConditionalFormatting.png)